Mina-88/gpt2-control-motives/README.md

 ### gpt2-small

 - Emotion cues mediated more of the control shift than logic cues.
-- The pattern survived when the emotion list was restricted to positive words.
+- The pattern was the same when the emotion list was restricted to positive words.
 - Most absolute patching effects still leaned assistive near the end, so the claim is relative: emotion pushed toward control more than logic did.
-- This was the result that contradicted my starting hypothesis.

 ### gpt2-medium